-The EIUC Diplomatic Conference on Trade and Human Rights addressed the relationship between Human Rights and international trade from a unique and important interdisciplinary perspective.
+The EIUC Diplomatic Conference on Trade and Human Rights addresses the relationship between human rights and international trade from a unique and important interdisciplinary perspective.

-Many of the world's most important trading economies have introduced Human Rights language into their international trade and investment agreements.
-Economic growth through free trade can increase the resources available for the realization of Human Rights.
-However, economic growth does not automatically lead to greater promotion and protection of these rights, thus even development policies have to solve new and complex issues.
+Many of the world's most important trading economies have introduced human rights language into their international trade and investment agreements.
+Economic growth through free trade can increase the resources available for the realization of human rights.
+However, economic growth does not automatically lead to greater promotion and protection of human rights, thus even development policies have to solve new and complex issues.

-The challenges for Human Rights are fundamental, and key questions have up to now received no definitive answers.
-Is it possible to promote simultaneously Human Rights and economic growth through international trade?
+The challenges for human rights are fundamental, and key questions have up to now received no definitive answers.
+Is it possible to promote simultaneously human rights and economic growth through international trade?
 What if economic globalisation has an adverse impact on local living conditions?
-Is it really feasible to link trade policy objectives with Human Rights in times of global economic crisis?
+Is it really feasible to link trade policy objectives with human rights in times of global economic crisis?

-The aim of this year's EIUC Diplomatic Conference was to convene top policy makers and scholars in order to assess how trade and Human Rights are today understood as key elements of successful policies.
+The aim of this year's EIUC Diplomatic Conference is to convene top policy makers and scholars in order to assess how trade and human rights are today understood as key elements of successful policies.

-Amongst the topics explored, speakers debated about the respective role of the WTO, the UN (with particular reference to Economic, Social and Cultural Rights and the ILO) and the EU, highlighting lessons learned and possible approaches to regulate economic globalisation while mainstreaming Human Rights.
+Amongst the topics to be explored, speakers will debate about the respective role of the WTO, the UN (with particular reference to Economic, Social and Cultural Rights and the ILO) and the EU, highlighting lessons learned and possible approaches to regulate economic globalisation while mainstreaming human rights.